maths/stack-web/website_files/CaseStudies/2024/AIM_meeting.md

 ### Introduction

 The American Institute of Mathematics (AIM) hosted an engaging workshop on Open Source Mathematics Curriculum and Assessment Tools at Maseno University in Kisumu, Kenya, from August 5 to 9, 2024.
-This event brought together a vibrant mix of educators, researchers, and software developers, such as Chris Sangwin, the  [STACK](https://moodle.org/plugins/qtype_stack) project lead.
+This event brought together a vibrant mix of educators, researchers, and software developers.
 The workshop was organised by Joe Champion from Boise State University, Franca Hoffmann from CalTech, Michael Obiero from Maseno University, and Mary Ochieng from Strathmore University, with support from the National Science Foundation (USA).
 It aimed to improve the use and impact of open educational technologies like STACK in mathematics.
 The event also set the stage for the [International STACK Conference at the Technical University of Kenya](https://stack-assessment.org/Events/2024-08-12-AfricanSTACKConference/), starting on August 12, 2024.

 <div class="float-none img-middle">
     <figure class="figure">